andreimerlescu/andreimerlescu/README.md

 | Implementing Go+Gin Style Middleware in Rust | `2 ❤️‍🔥` | 6/04 '26 | 42 min read | <a href="https://dev.to/andreimerlescu/go-gin-rust-http-middleware-web-servers-3348" title="Implementing Go+Gin Style Middleware in Rust" target="_blank">Read Now &rarr;</a> |
 | Basement or Bunker Water Monitor System | - | 6/03 '26 | 114 min read | <a href="https://dev.to/andreimerlescu/basement-water-monitor-circuit-in-go-rust-and-c-20ij" title="Basement or Bunker Water Monitor System" target="_blank">Read Now &rarr;</a> |

-### When you want to learn more information
+### When you want to learn more information from A-Z

-To get a better sense of me and my capabilities outside of my repositories, feel free to continue reading below.
+To get a better sense of me and my capabilities outside of my repositories:

-**Simple Alphabet:**
+**Explore the Alphabet:**
 [A](/AI.md)
 [B](/BREATHING.md)
 [C](/CONSULTING.md)